tytydraco/yessleep/out/Suit_and_Tie.md

 “Deal.”

 The next day, around 3pm, Lou: *Tap Tap Tap,* then cracked open my door and peered in.
-I craned my neck, cheeks slightly tear stained as I gripped a photo of my son in Thomas the Tank engine costume me and him had DIY’d for Halloween.
+I craned my neck, cheeks slightly tear stained as I gripped a photo of my son in a Thomas the Tank engine costume me and him had DIY’d for Halloween.

 “Hey, Bud… Bad time?”